WiseNN/csc2720_Project/README.md

 <h3>Client-Side Usage</h3>
 The UI is Currently in BETA 1 testing phase, and does not have all of the visual features that would complement using the Private Messenger.
-Therefore, there are certain guidelines to use it until more UI has been added.
+Therefore, there are certain guidelines to use it until more UI has been added.<b>Currently, this application is experiencing bugs in the Safari browser.
+This issue is being investigated.</b>

 <ul>
 <li>
 <h4>Initial Load: </h4> The landing page: <code>https://chatappproject.herokuapp.com</code>, load a blank chat interface, simply because no user or recipient has been entered into the search query parameters of the URL.
 This is not an error.